 - Poor negotiation skills

-Here are some elements that are often forgotten and lead to last minute panic.
+Here are some elements which can be forgotten and so lead to last minute panic:

 - Event team briefing